daniel-jach/daniel-jach.github.io/teaching.md

 2010/11 | DaF für Studierende anderer Fächer<br>("GFL for Nonmajor Students") | A2
 2010 | Tutorien Einführung in die Germanistische Sprachwissenschaft<br>("Tutorials for Introduction to German Linguistics")

-\* Straightliners and dishonest respondets have been removed.
+\* Straightliners and dishonest respondents have been removed automatically.